- CLASS: Reptilia (Reptiles)

 At the San Diego Zoo, the tortoises are offered kale, collard, mustard and dandelion greens, bok choy, and seasonal fruits and vegetables.
 Galápagos tortoises can retain a great amount of water, which allows them to survive the long dry season on the islands.

 When giant tortoises reach maturity, at about 20 to 25 years of age, they begin to think about reproducing.
-In the wild, their breeding season is generally between January and August.
+In the wilderness, their breeding season is generally between January and August.
 After mating, the females begin a journey of several miles to reach nesting areas.
 They look for dry, sandy ground and dig a hole about 12 inches (30 centimeters) deep.
 Here they lay hard-shelled eggs the size of tennis balls and cover them up with sand.

 Temperature plays a role in whether a tortoise hatchling is male or female: if the nest temperature is low, more males hatch; if it is high, more females hatch.
 When the young tortoises emerge from their shells, they must dig their way to the surface, which can take up to one month!
 It’s then up to them to survive on their own, as the mother does not stay to help them.